Inside: What is the 14 trip andwWhy traveling with your teen or tween can be one of the best things you do for them and for your relationship

 I’m not sure it’s that exact age that matters.
 It’s really more about the stage of life.

 The tween and teen years are often socially and emotionally difficult.
 Kids can start to feel like their school is the entire world and like the social problems and role they have now will define them for life.
+It’s also often a time when the relationship with your teens become more contentious, and when hormones and mood swings are in full force.

 Taking them into a new environment helps them see how the world is full of possibilities and different ways of being.

 Building a solid relationship in the tween and early teen years creates a healthy foundation for the more shaky teen years that are ahead.
+Family vacations are great, but the one-on-one time you can get with your big kid is irreplaceable.

 If you want to start this tradition of a “14 trip” with your family, here are some tips to get you started: